Polanco, Pirates beat Padres 5-4 for 8th win in 9 games

 MEADOWS ON THE WAY

-The Pirates plan to recall top outfield prospect Austin Meadows from Triple-A Indianapolis in time for Friday night's game against the Padres.
+The Pirates plan to recall top outfield prospect Austin Meadows from Triple-A Indianapolis in time for Friday night's game.
 The announcement came while center fielder Starling Marte missed his second straight game with a strained right oblique.

 Meadows, 23, is hitting .281 with one home run, 15 RBIs and eight stolen bases in 31 games.
 The Pirates selected him in the first round of the 2013 amateur draft with the ninth overall pick from Grayson High School in Loganville, Georgia.